moorejacob2017/Stricture/docs/Schedule.md

 ```

 ### `from_yaml_file`
-Instantiates a `Schedule` object and initializes based on a provided json file.
+Instantiates a `Schedule` object and initializes based on a provided yaml file.

 ##### Example
 ```python